Bira/octopus-carnival/_drafts/wir-mm3-4e-tulgar.md

 homeless.
 Spirits of place without a place, their rage against the gods knew no bounds.
 In order to survive, they cast part of their spiritual nature aside and took on material forms made of flesh, becoming the first tulgars.
-And then they swore to destroy the gods and their servants in revenge for what was done today.
+And then they swore to destroy the gods and their servants in revenge for what was done that day.

 The tulgars would soon find out that attaining their revenge was much harder than they thought.
 After the Dawn War ended, the gods retreated to their domains and no longer stepped into the world.
-Their followers grew very quickly grew in number and built large complex societies that were much harder to destroy than the fleeting villages of the War.
-Many of the tulgars gave on their oath over the ages, and now live as bitter mercenaries.
+Their followers very quickly grew in number and built complex societies that were much harder to destroy than the scattered fleeting villages of the War.
+Many of the tulgars gave up on their oath over the ages, and now live as bitter mercenaries.
 Some of them, though, still keep that flame of hate going and try to find ways to accomplish their original goal.

 Metaphysically, a tulgar is more or less the primal equivalent of a daeva or rakshasa.
 When they die, they are immediately reincarnated elsewhere in the